betteriot/betteriot-principles/README.md

 ### 4. The vendor SHOULD allow third parties to connect clients to its backend.

-Assessment: The vendor submits links to public documentation of the client-specific backend API.
+Assessment: The vendor submits a link to public documentation of the client-specific backend API.

 Example: [Safecast HTTP Client API](https://api.safecast.org/)